+a) Identify the person who authorises the sales terms, prices and other contract provisions for the sale of iron and steel products by your business.

+The terms and conditions relating to sales, including price and other contractual provisions, are negotiated directly between the Respondent's relevant sales managers and respective customers.

-- a) Identify the person who authorises the sales terms, prices and other contract provisions for the sale of iron and steel products by your business. - b) Explain how the selling prices of iron and steel products by your business are determined, including any GOC involvement in your business' pricing decisions, and indicate if the goods are subject to GOC direct or indirect pricing or government guidance pricing. - c) Does your business coordinate the selling prices or supply of iron and steel products with other domestic iron and steel producers, any GOC departments, or the China Iron and Iron and steel Association?
-If so, provide details. - d) Explain whether your business provides iron and steel products price information/data to the GOC, other government officials or commercial/industry organisations, including those outside of China, which report on the iron and steel sector. - e) Explain whether your business provides iron and steel products price data to any other person at the provincial, regional or special economic zone level of government.
+b) Explain how the selling prices of iron and steel products by your business are determined, including any GOC involvement in your business' pricing decisions, and indicate if the goods are subject to GOC direct or indirect pricing or government guidance pricing.

+As explained in the previous response, the Respondent's selling prices are negotiated directly with respective customers taking into account prevailing conditions of the particular market.
+There is no involvement or guidance from the GOC during this process.

+c) Does your business coordinate the selling prices or supply of iron and steel products with other domestic iron and steel producers, any GOC departments, or the China Iron and Iron and steel Association?
+If so, provide details.

+d) Explain whether your business provides iron and steel products price information/data to the GOC, other government officials or commercial/industry organisations, including those outside of China, which report on the iron and steel sector.

+The Respondent does not provide product pricing information/data to the GOC, other government officials or commercial/industry organisations.

+e) Explain whether your business provides iron and steel products price data to any other person at the provincial, regional or special economic zone level of government.

+The Respondent does not provide product pricing data to any other person at the provincial, regional or special economic zone level of government.